...

 Price of Corded Vacuums vs. Cordless Vacuums

-Corded vacuums are typically more affordable than cordless models, especially when you consider the cost of battery replacement for cordless vacuums.
+Corded vacuums usually cost less than cordless ones.
+This is especially true when you think about the cost of replacing batteries for cordless vacuums.
 However, high-end cordless models may justify their higher price due to their convenience and portability.

 Is the Premium for Cordless Worth the Time Savings?